Italian literature: Carlo Goldoni

-Carlo Goldoni, a Venetian, overcame resistance from the old popular form of comedy, with the masks of pantalone, of the doctor, harlequin, Brighella, etc., and created the comedy of character, following Molière's example.
-Goldoni's characters are often superficial, but he wrote lively dialogue.
-He produced over 150 comedies, and had no time to polish and perfect his works; but for a comedy of character we must go straight from Machiavelli's Mandragola to him.
-Goldoni's dramatic aptitude is illustrated by the fact that he took nearly all his types from Venetian society, yet managed to give them an inexhaustible variety.
+Carlo Goldoni overcame resistance from the old popular form of comedy, with the masks of pantalone, of the doctor, harlequin, Brighella, etc., and created the comedy of character, following Molière's example.
 Many of his comedies were written in Venetian.
 His works include some of Italy's most famous and best-loved plays.
-Audiences have admired the plays of Goldoni for their ingenious mix of wit and honesty.
-His plays offered his contemporaries images of themselves, often dramatizing the lives, values, and conflicts of the emerging middle classes.
 Goldoni also wrote under the pen name and title Polisseno Fegeio, Pastor Arcade, which he claimed in his memoirs the "Arcadians of Rome" bestowed on him.

-One of his best known works is the comic play Servant of Two Masters, which has been translated and adapted internationally numerous times.
-In 1966 it was adapted into an opera buffa by the American composer Vittorio Giannini.
-In 2011, Richard Bean adapted the play for the National Theatre of Great Britain as One Man, Two Guvnors.
-Its popularity led to a transfer to the West End and in 2012 to Broadway.
-The film Carlo Goldoni – Venice, Grand Theatre of the World, directed by Alessandro Bettero, was released in 2007 and is available in English, Italian, French, and Japanese.
+One of his best-known works is the comic play Servant of Two Masters, which has been translated and adapted internationally numerous times.